Church of England Redress Scheme

 In June of 2023 the Church of England announced plans to launch a redress scheme to compensate and support survivors who had experienced abuse by someone within the Church of England.

-As survivors continue come forward about their experiences of abuse, the Church of England is progressing with a Scheme to help and support these survivors with the abuse they’ve experienced and the effect it’s had on them in later life.
+As survivors continue to come forward about their experiences of abuse, the Church of England is progressing with a Scheme to help and support these survivors with both the abuse they’ve experienced and the effect it’s had on them in later life.

 TrustpilotStarsWe're ratedExcellent